RainTreeCrow/Language-Change-CH/README.md

 #### Explore

-1. Run `distance.ipynb` and `statistics.ipynb` in the `explore/mining` directory to perform semantic change detection and to conduct data statistics on the manually annotated results.
+1. Run `distance.ipynb` and `statistics.ipynb` in the `explore/mining` directory to perform semantic change detection and to conduct statistical analysis on the manually annotated results.
 2. Run `analogy.ipynb` in the `explore/analogy` directory to perform additional temporal analogy queries.
 3. Run `visualisation.ipynb` in the `explore/visualisation` directory to plot the change trajectories.